lachlk/school_role/README.md

 This will build the project and install it on your connected device or emulator.

 ## Usage
+Currently writing to a database hasn't been implemented this means you need to manually add classes and students to the firebase database, however, if your a teacher grading my work I will make sure to provide you with a login.
+Please check eigther the classroom or the "Final Project page" if you cannot find the login please email me.
+The login email will be my school email.

 1. To run current version on Android, Windows or Web go to [releases](https://github.com/lachlk/school_role/releases).